yadayada/acd_cli/CONTRIBUTING.rst

 You might find the ``--verbose`` and, to a lesser extent, ``--debug`` flags helpful.

+**Caution:** Be sure not to include authorization tokens from the log output in your comments.

 Use `code block markup <https://guides.github.com/features/mastering-markdown/>`_ for console output, log messages, etc.